 Going beyond your major’s degree requirements is one key to getting the most out of your education.
-Our four academic minors — in biological sciences, genetics, microbiology and zoology — can provide a great complement to a bachelor’s degree in another discipline.
+Our six academic minors — in biological sciences, forensic science, genetics, microbiology, toxicology, and zoology — can provide a great complement to a bachelor’s degree in another discipline.

 The biological sciences minor can be completed through distance education.

 Our minor in Forensic Science, an interdisciplinary field of study that involves the application of scientific principles and methodology from numerous scientific disciplines to criminal investigations.
 The Forensic Science Minor is available to undergraduates majoring in any field but might be most appropriate for students majoring or planning to pursue advanced studies in the sciences or in science education.

 Our minor in genetics offers strong preparation in the principles of genetics.
 This minor is appropriate for (but not limited to) students majoring in animal science, biochemistry, biological sciences, crop science, microbiology, natural resources, nutrition science, plant biology, plant and soil sciences, poultry science or zoology.

 Our global health minor provides undergraduate students with an understanding of current global health challenges and an appreciation of interdisciplinary approaches to addressing global health needs.
 Offered by the Department of Biological Sciences, the Global Health Minor is available to all baccalaureate degree students at North Carolina State University.
 This minor is especially appropriate for (but not limited to) students majoring in the life sciences, social sciences, engineering, and international studies.